Remls/discord_plays_pokemon/README.md

 - `a 7` - presses a 7 times (it mashes pretty fast, so inputs can get eaten depending on what the game is doing)
 - `run on/off` - toggles whether b is held down (asynchronous - can use other commands once this is toggled)

+## Issues
+- Currently players can't get past the opening for Pokemon D/P/Pt because Prof. Rowan demands that you tap the touchscreen.
+Host just has to click on the button for players to proceed.
+Trying to come up with a way to remedy this.
+- Any other instance I'm missing where you have to touch the touchscreen to proceed past a certain point.